-Communications and Development Intern (Summer)
+Communications and Development Intern (Fall Semester)

 The Andrew Goodman Foundation (AGF) is seeking a part-time Communications and Development Intern with an eye for detail and strong writing skills.
-The intern will work with the Communications and Development team to help raise awareness and funds for the organization.
+The intern will work with the Communications and Development teams to help raise awareness and funds for the organization.